UNCLE-Grasp: A Task-Adapted Framework for Uncertainty-Aware Grasping of Leaf-Occluded Strawberries: Results and Discussion

+As occlusion increases, the centroid of the partial point cloud is observed to shift by up to $241.7\%$ (Fig.~\ref{fig:occ_levels_centroid_shift}).
+Since centroid estimates are commonly used to guide grasp placement, such shifts can result in misaligned grasps, which is particularly problematic for delicate objects such as strawberries and can result in fruit damage.
+This highlights the unreliability of partial observations for grasp planning and motivates the use of a completion model.

-As occlusion increases, the centroid of the partial point cloud can shift substantially by up to $241.7\%$ (Fig.~\ref{fig:occ_levels_centroid_shift}), demonstrating that partial observations alone do not provide reliable geometric cues for grasping.
-Fig.~\ref{fig:completion_uncertainty_bar} further shows that completion uncertainty, measured as the mean standard deviation of MC-dropout shape completions, increases monotonically with occlusion, reflecting growing geometric ambiguity in the reconstructed shape.
-Under heavy occlusion, the Dropout model exhibits large variability across samples, indicating multiple incompatible shape hypotheses.
+Fig.~\ref{fig:completion_uncertainty_bar} further shows that completion uncertainty, measured as the mean standard deviation of MC-dropout shape completions, increases monotonically with occlusion, reflecting the growing geometric ambiguity in the reconstructed shape.
+Under heavy occlusion, large variability across completion samples is observed, indicating multiple incompatible shape hypotheses.
 To avoid overconfident grasp attempts under severe occlusion, we propagate completion uncertainty into grasp decision making and use an LCB-based attempt/abstain criterion.